smartarch/extremexp-llm/patterns.md

 ---

-Rationale: Can the LLM understand flow links between tasks? (negative test)
+Rationale: Can the LLM determine if there is a flow link between two tasks? (negative test)

 Parameters: